alicamdal/bayesian_matting/README.md

 pip install -r requirements.txt
 ```
 ## Using Conda
 Multiprocessing has some bugs in Conda Environment.
-Therefore, if you have any errors on Conda, you can run the application without using multiprocessing.
+Therefore, if system raises any errors on Conda, application can be ran without using multiprocessing.
 ```
 conda install --file requirements.txt
 ```